manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 See `manifold.collections.extensions.java.util.Map.MapStructExt.java` for details.

+>A note about static vs. dynamic structural interface proxies
+>
+>Manifold is generally a Java _compiler_ plugin, thus aside from utility classes, Manifold is more or less out of the
+>picture at runtime, which translates to a small runtime footprint and near-zero performance impact.
+This is not the
+>case, however, if structural interfaces are used dynamically.
+>
+>Unless an interface nominally implements a structural interface, a structural call requires a proxy to wire the call to
+>the receiving object.
+If the proxy is statically defined using [Implementation by Proxy](#implementation-by-proxy), the
+>call resolves at compile-time, otherwise the proxy is dynamically generated and compiled at _runtime_ using runtime
+>services of Javac and the Manifold plugin.
+>
+>Therefore, unless you provide static proxies for your usage of structural interfaces using Implementation by Proxy, you must
+>add a dependency to `manifold-ext` for use at _runtime_.
+For Maven projects this is a "compile" scoped dependency.
+For
+>Gradle projects, this is an "implementation" scoped dependency.
+Otherwise, `manifold-ext` is used exclusively at
+>compile-time in the "processor path".
+See [Setup](#setup) for details.

 # Type-safe Reflection via `@Jailbreak`

 Sometimes you have to use Java reflection to access fields, methods, and types that are not directly accessible from